Kieran Verden

 Kieran Verden (born 6 November 1998) is an English rugby union player who competes for Bath in the Premiership Rugby.

 Verden was an impressive force in 2016/17 season captaining the Bath Academy throughout the year.
 His performances throughout the season saw him rewarded with a place in the England U18 squad for their summer tour of South Africa.
 He made his first-team debut against Worcester Warriors in a 40-15 victory in the Premiership competition.

 On 11 December 2020, Verden joined Warriors on a short-term loan deal as injury cover.
 He played twice against Pau and Ospreys in the European Rugby Challenge Cup.

-On 22 June 2021, Verden signed his first professional contract to stay with Bath at The Recreation Ground, thus promoted to the senior squad from the 2021-22 season.
+On 22 June 2021, Verden signed his first professional contract to stay with Bath at The Recreation Ground, and was promoted to the senior squad from the 2021-22 season.
+He signed a new contract with Bath in the summer of 2025.